If you’re at all interested in muscle growth, I’m sure you’ve witnessed this debate:

 And on that note, I just have to share Lyle McDonald’s conclusion of low rep training for muscle growth, because I think it’s hilarious:

-Alright, so the high rep range are out of the window, but what about the low rep range?
+Alright, so other than with the use of Myo reps, the high rep range are out of the window when it comes to effectiveness, but what about the low rep range?

 Working in the low rep range must be optimal for muscle growth since the weight is immediately heavy enough?